km4sh/audioeffector43/README.md

 Hello everyone.<br />
 audioeffector43.project is a course project of digital signal processing(short by DSP).
-Our team decided to creat a audio effector which is able to do something about noise reduction, speech-speech/speech-music separation and music equalizer.<br />
+Our team decided to creat an audio effector which is able to do something about noise reduction, speech-speech/speech-music separation and music equalizer.<br />